OpenTTD/grfcodec/README.txt

 make should detect this and remove the boost dependency.

 To install, copy renum.exe into any directory, preferably one in your path.
-NFORenum will (if necessary) create a .renum directory in the current directory.
+NFORenum will (if necessary) create a .renum directory.
 All its data files will be placed in that directory, and updated as needed.
 It is not necessary to remove the .renum directory before upgrading.
 To uninstall, delete renum.exe and any .renum directories.